 Raina J. León

 Raina J. León is a Black and Afro-Boricua poet and educator.
-Originally from Philadelphia, she holds an MFA in Poetry from Saint Mary’s College of California and a PhD in Education from University of North Carolina in Chapel Hill.
+Originally from Philadelphia, she holds an MFA in poetry from Saint Mary’s College of California and a PhD in education from the University of North Carolina at Chapel Hill.

-Her first collection of poetry, Canticle of Idols (CW Books, 2008), was a finalist for both the Cave Canem First Book Poetry Prize and the Andrés Montoya Poetry Prize.
-She is also the author of Boogeyman Dawn (2013, Salmon Poetry), which was a finalist for the Naomi Long Madgett Prize; sombra : (dis)locate (Salmon Poetry, 2016); and the chapbook profeta without refuge (Nomadic Press, 2016), which was a finalist for the Council of Literary Magazines and Presses Firecracker award.
+León’s first collection of poetry, Canticle of Idols (CW Books, 2008), was a finalist for both the Cave Canem First Book Poetry Prize and the Andrés Montoya Poetry Prize.
+She is also the author of sombra : (dis)locate (Salmon Poetry, 2016) and Boogeyman Dawn (Salmon Poetry, 2013), a finalist for the Naomi Long Madgett Prize.

-A member of the Carolina African American Writers Collective, Cave Canem, CantoMundo, Macondo, SF Writers Grotto and The Ruby in San Francisco, León has received fellowships and residencies with the Obsidian Foundation, Montana Artists Refuge, Macdowell, Kimmel Harding Nelson Center for the Arts, Vermont Studio Center, and the Tyrone Guthrie Center, among others.
-She is a founding editor of The Acentos Review and a professor of education at Saint Mary’s College of California.
+A member of the Carolina African American Writers Collective, Cave Canem, CantoMundo, Macondo, and The Writers Grotto and The Ruby, both in San Francisco, León has received fellowships and residencies from numerous arts institutions, including the Obsidian Foundation, Montana Artists Refuge, Macdowell, Kimmel Harding Nelson Center for the Arts, Vermont Studio Center, and the Tyrone Guthrie Centre.